 Of course the investor starts by providing the capital your company needs to grow, but the right kind of investor should deliver a whole lot more too.

 Welcome to Mentor Mondays!
 Today, Suranga Chandratillake is back sharing his wisdom on why founders need to sell.
-Suranga is a GP at Balderton Capital, the founder and former CEO of blinkx, and a mentor with Techstars Berlin.
+Suranga is a GP at Balderton Capital, the founder and former CEO of blinkx, and a mentor with the Techstars Berlin Accelerator.

 Some roles at a startup attract a lot of attention.